gmd11390/verkada-auth/README.md

 ## Installation & First-Time Setup

 If you don't have a testbed already, create a new directory (folder) of your choice.
-If you already have a dev environment set up, create a folder in that environement called "Verkada_Testing"
+If you already have a dev environment set up, create a folder in that environment called "Verkada_Testing"

 ### Step 1: Install from GitHub